A Node Operator's Responsibilities

 How Rocket Pool Nodes Work

-Unlike solo stakers which are required to put 32 ETH up for deposit to create a new validator, Rocket Pool nodes only need to deposit 8 or 16 ETH per validator (the "bond").
-This will be coupled with 24 or 16 ETH (the "borrowed") from the staking pool (which "normal" stakers deposited in exchange for rETH) to create a new validator.
-This new validator is called a minipool.
+Unlike solo stakers, who are required to put 32 ETH up for deposit to create a new validator, Rocket Pool nodes only need to deposit 8 ETH per validator (called "bond ETH").
+This will be coupled with 24 ETH from the staking pool (called "borrowed ETH", which comes from liquid staker deposits in exchange for rETH) to create a new validator.
+This new validator belongs to a minipool.

 To the Beacon chain, a minipool looks exactly the same as a normal validator.
 It has the same responsibilities, same rules it must follow, same rewards, and so on.
 The only difference is in how the minipool was created on the execution layer, and how withdrawals work when the node operator decides to voluntarily exit the minipool.
 All of the creation, withdrawing, and rewards delegation is handled by Rocket Pool's smart contracts on the Ethereum chain.
 This makes it completely decentralized.

 A Rocket Pool Node is a single computer with an Ethereum wallet that was registered with Rocket Pool's smart contracts.
 The node can then create as many minipools as it can afford, all running happily on the same machine together.
 A single Rocket Pool node can run many, many minipools.
-Each minipool has a negligible impact on overall system performance; some people have been able to run hundreds of them on a single node during Rocket Pool's beta tests.
+Each minipool has a negligible impact on overall system performance; some people have been able to run hundreds of them on a single node.

 Rocket Pool Node Operators